Cyber Security Quiz

 - Upgrades and associated costs: Following a security breach (though we’d always recommend before), you may decide to upgrade your technology and security systems.
-Here at The Insurance Octopus, we may cover resilient improvements – i.e. – the costs to improve resilience of computer systems following a loss, but this may vary depending on your insurer.
+Here at The Insurance Octopus, we may source cover for resilient improvements – i.e. – the costs to improve resilience of computer systems following a loss, but this may vary depending on your insurer.

 - Third party errors: If you use a third party for email services, web hosting, cloud services, customer relationship management or any other business operations, and they suffer a breach which impacts you, this may not be covered.
 With many businesses using popular platforms such as Gmail, Office 365 or Amazon Web Services, it’s always worth checking your policy document for complete protection.